MichelleMcConville/02-responsive-portfolio/README.md

 # Responsive- Portfolio

 ## Customer Request
-For this project the customer request that we
+For this project the customer request we

-1. Build a portfolio meets accessibility standards
+1. Build a portfolio which meets accessibility standards
 2. Use bootstrap CSS Framework
 3. Create the following pages
     - index.html